SaumitraLohokare/revo/README.md

 ## Improvements

+- Make status lines a part of Buffer, rather than an overall status line

+- Change how we handle Focus in Editor

+- Add More EditorEvents

+- Move main run loop inside Editor

 - Can reduce string allocation for line numbers in `draw_buffer` by allocating one string before the loop, and reusing it inside.

 - Update `BufferData` API to be self contained.
 So that in the future if we decide to